tbrycekelly/MIMS-TBK/README.md

 Throughout, the notebook files are designed to walk the user through the process with choiced and options (e.g. linear interpolation vs nearest neighbor?) throughout.
 The goal is to have a flexible and adaptable series of scripts for general use by the oceanographic community.

+See the _Description_ files for information about the folder structure and some additional metadata regarding the suite.

 ## Files